 The why is most important when there is so much noise out there.
 How many unimportant things do you see on Facebook, when there are so many real issues to address.
 Putting your causes and values in your marketing is ideal for gaining trust and helps build a likeminded audience.

 If you’re an author and you need to take yourself from invisible to visible and found online, benefitting both your book and your business, then please book a time.
-Firstly though, please see the Why Build an Author Platform video.
+Firstly though, please see the Why Build an Author Platform video and Author Marketing Strategy offer.

 Best Marketing Tips for Authors